Tag Archives: digestion

 PRODUCT RECOMMENDATIONS:

-100% Whey Protein Powder: I personally use BN Labs Grass Fed 100% Whey Protein Concentrate (unflavored).
-It is Non-GMO, rBGH free, and their filtration process gives you a quality product that blends easily and provides a smooth result.
-You can buy directly from BN Labs at the following link:
+100% Whey Protein Powder: Ideally, you are looking for minimally processed, Grass Fed 100% Whey Protein Concentrate (unflavored).
+This brand, “Raw Grass Fed Whet”, is Non-GMO, rBGH/rBST hormone free, and their filtration process gives you a quality product that blends easily and provides a smooth result.

 Collagen Powder: A good Collagen supplement should contain high-quality collagen peptides with a variety of amino acids.
 Some products also contain other vitamins/minerals that help with the absorption and utilization of the Collagen.
 One very necessary co-factor that boosts absorption and utilization of collagen peptides is Vitamin C. If your brand of collagen does not contain Vitamin C, you should add it to your intake of collagen.
 Also look for a collagen powder that dissolves quickly, even effortlessly, in any liquid.
 Unflavored varieties expand your options and opportunities to use this fabulous addition to your nutrient intake; having little to no taste, allowing for ease of use in drinks, shakes and smoothies, and sprinkled in soups, etc. The one I’ve grown to like best, both for the quality of the product and the price, is Vital Proteins Unflavored Collagen.